Jiggy-cyber/ICT171_Assignment2/README.md

 ## Explanation:
 This script updates the server, installs Apache2, installs Certbot, enables the firewall, and runs SSL setup.
 This makes server deployment secure and easily accessible.
+This script was used to create the web server(https://cyberawareblog.org/).

 ## Maintenance Considerations:
 For the server to run and last for multiple years: